 To show an appropriate name of JMeter HTML Dashboard Report, update the value of the below property:

 To change the time format of “Start Time” and “End Time” in Report update the value of the below property:

 jmeter.save.saveservice.timestamp_format= dd-MM-yyyy HH:mm:ss

 Step 2: Save the “user.properties” file

 Step 3: Set the number of threads, loop count and test duration.
 Execute the test in Non-GUI mode using the below command:

 To run the test in Unix/Linux box.
 Use the below command:

 ./jmeter.sh -n -t "<test JMX file>" -l "<test log file>" -e -o "<Path to output folder>"

 Example: ./jmeter.sh -n -t “JPetStore.jmx” -l “JPetStoreLog.csv” -e -o “/home/JPetStoreProject/JPetStoreResult”

-To run the test in Windows box.
-Use below command:
+To run the test in the Windows box.
+Use the below command:

 jmeter -n -t <test JMX file> -l <test log file> -e -o <Path to output folder>